 The pilot project for this initiative will be Kahalu'u Bay on the Big Island of Hawaii, a small reef that is under significant and continued threat of degradation from multiple factors— including oxybenzone pollution, sewage runoff, global warming and ocean acidification, coral bleaching, overfishing, and trampling from overuse.
 Kahalu'u Bay is only 4.2 acres in area, but is being “loved to death” annually by over 400,000 visitors.

 Hawaii’s native cauliflower coral (Pocillopora meandrina) is being considered as a threatened or endangered species through a petition through the Center for Biological Diversity.
 Our own rough estimation is that the number of living cauliflower coral heads in Kahalu'u Bay has declined by over 95% in recent years, largely due to the coral bleaching events of 2014 and 2015, but also from factors such as land-based pollution, sedimentation, and physical disturbance caused by human trampling.
-Here is an 11-month sequence captured from our footage showing one of the few remaining living cauliflower coral heads in the bay:
+Here is a 13-month sequence captured from our footage showing one of the few remaining living cauliflower coral heads in the bay:

 It’s not surprising that this reef has declined to a shadow of its former majestic beauty.
 What’s miraculous is that coral life continues in Kahalu'u Bay despite extreme and synergistic stressors.
 This is in large part due to the efforts of the Kahalu'u Bay Education Center (KBEC), who have worked tirelessly to mitigate the human-impact damage to the bay since 2011.
 You can read more about KBEC and how Silver Spiral Seas supports their efforts here.